gregmunno/mno612-crimedata/README.md

 30. What else would you want to know before writing a story?

-31. If time, explore pivot table to aggregate by state.

-32. If time, create a simple excel visualization comparing the "Thruway Cities" of Syracuse, Rochester, Buffalo, and Albany.
+31. If time, explore pivot table to aggregate by state; explore violent crime by other rates; create a simple excel visualization comparing the "Thruway Cities" of Syracuse, Rochester, Buffalo, and Albany.